VIK2395/DSA/Graphs/Dijkstra.md

 3. Calc and update costs of its (not visited) neighbors;
 4. Repeat step 2-3 until all vertices are visited;

+A vertex cost is the cost of the path between the start vertex and the current vertex.

 LeetCode:\
 https://leetcode.com/problems/network-delay-time/?envType=list&envId=ob9rj7ig \
 https://www.youtube.com/watch?v=EaphyqKU4PQ